project-alice-assistant/docs/docs/skill-development/events.md

 ###  def onCaptured(self, session)
 Triggered when Alice captured what you said, when you finished talking to her

-###  def onIntentParsed(self, session)
+###  def onCaptured(self, session)
-Triggered when Alice has parsed your intend.
-Typically occurs after onCaptured
+Triggered when Alice captured what you said, when you finished talking to her

+###  def onPartialTextCaptured(self, session, text: str, likelihood: float, seconds: float):
+Triggered every time the ASR spits out a part of the utterance it is actively trying to capture.

 ###  def onUserCancel(self, session)
 Triggered when the user cancels a dialog.
 This ends the session and doesn't trigger onIntentParsed!